gongfarmer/janeway/README.md

 ##### #delete_if

-The `#delete_if` method yields matched values to a block, and deletes them if the block returns a truthy value.
+The `#delete_if` method yields matched values to a block, and deletes them if the block returns a truthy result.
 This allows values to be deleted based on conditions that can't be tested by a JSONPath query:
 ```ruby
     # delete any book from the store json data that is not in the database